Pinkwashing (LGBTQ): Sweden

 A coalition organized by several popular grassroots movements in Europe, including the English Defence League (EDL), mounted counter-jihad demonstrations in conjunction with LGBTQ Pride Week celebrations in Helsinki and Stockholm in July and August 2012.
 However, these movements inspired a counter demonstration by an LGBTQ rights group called "Queers against Pinkwashing", which claimed that the counter-jihad march against Muslims was a clear example of pinkwashing and projected a fake support image for sexual minorities.
-In an interview for Radio Sweden, Lisa Bjurwald, a Swedish journalist and expert on European right-wing ideology, criticized the EDL for allying with the wrong people, as "Queers against Pinkwashing" are in fact against singling out Islam as if it were the source of all the relevant problems because such attempts do not benefit the LGBTQ community.
+In an interview for Radio Sweden, Lisa Bjurwald, a Swedish journalist and expert on European right-wing ideology, criticized the EDL for allying with the wrong people, as "Queers against Pinkwashing" are in fact against singling out Islam as if it were the source of all the relevant problems, because such attempts do not benefit the LGBTQ community.

+Taiwan

+In a 2018 national referendum, over 67% of voters explicitly voted against amending the Civil Code to allow same-sex marriage.
+The government ultimately bypassed the referendum result using a separate law, meaning legalization occurred against the democratic vote of the majority.
+Following the vote in Taiwan’s parliament, the People's Daily, the official newspaper of the Chinese Communist Party posted a congratulatory message on Twitter:

+"Local lawmakers in Taiwan, China, have legalized same-sex marriage, a first in the region."

+Using the official ministry account, Taiwanese Foreign Minister Joseph Wu fired back directly at the publication with an unusually aggressive response: